Guppy16/idp-L102/README.md

 - [ ] Add a colour sensor
 - [ ] Add a distance sensor
 - [ ] Add a GPS sensor
+- [ ] Add a compass
+- [ ] Control Algorithm
+  - AVOID THE OTHER ROBOT AT ALL COST.
+Possible ways of implelementing this:
+    - Get the location of the other robot using GPS
+    - Use IR emitter and receiver to send a signal
+  - Find a block.
+This can be implemented in 2 ways:
+    - Rotate the robot
+    - Rotate the distance sensor (trickier)
+    - Ques: how to distringuish between a wall and block from far away
+  - Get close to the block
+    - Once the block is located, keep the heading aligned to the block
+    - Don't get too close to it, because we don't know whether we'll be be aligned with it or not
+  - Check the colour
+    - Use the colour sensor
+  - if it's not the right colour, restart the loop. otherwise:
+    - Somehow get aligned to it
+    - Get close to it and "pick it up"
+    - Ques: How can we be confident that we've picked up the block
+  - Once the block has been picked up
+    - Use the GPS sensor to locate ur pos
+    - Align the robot using the hall sensor

 Extras
 - [ ] Control the robot using a simple grid search algo (without building a map of the env)